Leading and Communicating with Strengths Workshop (Powered by SDI)

 - Learn how to harness motives and strengths to effectively and efficiently deal with conflict

-- Improve communication with colleagues and customers through leveraging different strengths based on the context
+- Improve communication with colleagues and customers through understanding motives and by leveraging different strengths based on the context

 WHO Should Participate

-To learn more about the Leading with Strengths Workshop and how it can amplify the performance of your leaders and teams, please send an email to email@example.com.
+To learn more about the Leading and Communicating with Strengths Workshop and how it can amplify the performance of your leaders and teams, please send an email to email@example.com.